-2.8 Contract Terms
+2.7 Contract Terms

-Contract Terms must be documented in writing and should be based on Council's standard terms and conditions.
+Contract Terms must be documented in writing and should be based on Council's standard terms and conditions wherever possible.

-Where the use of Council's standard terms and conditions is not possible, approval must be obtained from Strategic Procurement with appropriate legal advice as required.
+Where the use of Council's standard terms and conditions is not possible, approval and a review must be obtained from Strategic Procurement with appropriate legal oversight as required prior to signing.